otrv4/otrv4/otrv4.md

 SEND_WHITESPACE_TAG
   Advertise your support of OTR using the whitespace tag.

-WHITESPACE_START_AKE
+WHITESPACE_START_DAKE
-  Start the OTR AKE when you receive a whitespace tag.
+  Start the OTR DAKE when you receive a whitespace tag.

-ERROR_START_AKE
+ERROR_START_DAKE
-  Start the OTR AKE when you receive an OTR Error Message.
+  Start the OTR DAKE when you receive an OTR Error Message.
 ```

 Note that it is possible for UIs simply to offer the old "combinations" of